stevelaskaridis/stevelaskaridis.github.io/index.md

 cover: true
 ---

-👋 My name is Stefanos Laskaridis and I am a ML Research Scientist.
-My focus is on Machine Learning and Distributed Systems, with a special interest on efficiency and privacy.
-I also go by "Steve" for short or "Στέφανος" in Greek.
+👋 My name is Stefanos Laskaridis and I am a Machine Learning Research Scientist specializing in Machine Learning (ML), Distributed & Mobile Systems, and Efficient ML algorithms.
+My research interest revolve around the areas of dynamic network architectures, federated/collaborative learning, on-device AI as well resource and energy-efficient deep learning.

-Currently, I am an applied scientist at [Amazon Science](https://www.amazon.science/), focusing on LLM research for the new Alexa+, with a particular passion for efficiency.
-Prior to that, I was a ML Researcher at [Brave](https://brave.com) and visiting researcher in the [University of Cambridge](https://www.cst.cam.ac.uk/people/sl829) focusing on the area of **privacy-preserving ML**, **efficient on-device and distributed ML** as well as **Federated Learning**.
-Before that, I used to be a research scientist at [Samsung AI Center](https://research.samsung.com/aicentre_cambridge) in Cambridge, UK, working in the areas of **distributed**, **collaborative** and **efficient on-device ML**.
+Currently, I am an Applied Scientist at [Amazon Science](https://www.amazon.science/), where I focus on Large Language Models (LLMs) for Alexa+, particularly in the areas of self-learning and speculative decoding for efficient inference.

+Previously, I worked as a Machine Learning Researcher at [Brave Software](https://brave.com/research/) and as a Visiting Researcher at the [University of Cambridge](https://www.cst.cam.ac.uk/people/sl829), where I focused on on-device GenAI, privacy-preserving machine learning as well as modular LLM architectures.

+Before that, I spent 4.5 years as a research scientist at [Samsung AI Center](https://research.samsung.com/aicentre_cambridge) in Cambridge, UK, working in the areas of **distributed**, **collaborative** and **efficient edge AI**.
-Previously, I did my MPhil in the [University of Cambridge](https://www.cst.cam.ac.uk/) and prior to that I was a Software Engineer for the Storage Group (IT-ST-TAB) at [CERN](https://cern.ch), in Geneva, Switzerland.
+I graduated from the [University of Cambridge](https://www.cst.cam.ac.uk/) and, prior to that, I worked at [CERN](https://cern.ch), in Geneva, contributing to large-scale distributed storage systems.

-My research interests, by and large, revolve around the areas of distributed systems, efficient machine learning and mobile systems.
-Thus, my research tends to span across these topics, ranging from efficient models for mobile deployment (such as dynamic early-exit networks) to inference offloading and from on-device ML to Federated Learning.
-The past years, I have been conducting research on LLMs, with special focus on efficiency at training and deployment.

 In my free time, I love _travelling_, _motorsport_ and _photography_.
 I am also passionate about the topics of _open-source_, _AGI_ and _privacy_ and like partaking in _hackathons_ from time to time.
 Oh, I also like coffee ☕️ ...